-- 4. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors on separate financial statements of the subsidiaries, were of most significance in our audit of the consolidated financial statements of the current period.
+- 4. Key audit matters are those matters that, in our professional judgement and based on the consideration of the reports of the other auditors on separate financial statements of the subsidiaries, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. - 5.
 We have determined the matters described below to be the key audit matters to be communicated in our report.

-Key audit matter
+Key audit matters

-Impairment of goodwill and brands having indefinite useful life (together 'intangibles')
+Impairment of goodwill and brands having indefinite useful life Our audit procedures included, but were not limited to the following: (together 'intangibles')

-As detailed in Note 46 to the consolidated financial statements, the Group carries goodwill amounting to ₹ 1,758.09 million and brands amounting to ₹ 687.40 million in its consolidated balance sheet as at March 31, 2023.
+As detailed in Note 46 to the consolidated financial statements, the Company carries goodwill amounting to INR 3,518.31 million and brands amounting to INR 687.40 million in its consolidated balance b) sheet as at March 31, 2024.

-Goodwill was recorded on the acquisition of Comstar Automotive Technologies Private Limited, Comstar Automotive Hong Kong Limited, Comstar Automotive USA LLC and Comstar Automotive Technologies Services Private Limited, involved in design, manufacturing and selling of starter motors and motor and vehicle accessories, which has been determined as a cash generating unit ('CGU') by the management
+Goodwill was recorded on the acquisition of Comstar Automotive Technologies Private Limited, Comstar Automotive Hong Kong Limited, c) Comstar Automotive USA LLC and Comstar Automotive Technologies Services Private Limited which are involved in design, manufacturing and selling of starter motors and motor and vehicle accessories and Goodwill recorded on the acquisition of Novelic d.o.o.
+Beograd which d) is involved in the business of development of automobile products based on radar and sensor technology.
+The Goodwill so recorded has been allocated to respective Cash Generating Units ('CGUs') by the management.